georghe-crihan/misc-howto/How AMD Stole Intel’s Future The Untold x86-64 Story.md

 honest to goodness throughput.
 Second, the AMD64 instruction set itself gave compilers the elbow room that they'd always wanted.
-Recompile your middleware as x64, and you saw gains even if your data structures didn't grow simply because spilling went down, inlining got smarter, and the register allocator stopped living in constant debt.
+Recompile your middleware as x64, and you saw gains even if your data structures didn't grow simply because spilling[^Spilling] went down, inlining got smarter, and the register allocator stopped living in constant debt.
+[^Spilling]: *Spilling* - When the compiler has to use stack space rather than fast registers to hold a variable that is being used by a section of code.
+More registers means less spilling!

 Meanwhile, the OS team at Microsoft could push out a 64-bit Windows that didn't strand the application ecosystem.
 WOW64 is a neat example of AMD's design enabling